MicahElliott/flowrist/README.md

 so it needs magic, at which point it's great.
 But I'm overall pleased with the `g` location, particularly for the `gr` in-roll.

+**`l` on pinky.** I haven't seen any other layouts that do this, but it feels great and the stats are great — better than `c` or other possibilities I've seen/tried for that spot.

 **`y` is awkward**.
 It needs _magic_ for _any (a◊)_, _why_ (w◊), and _yeah_
 (y◊), but is otherwise pretty good there, especially for `yo...`.
 And it's familiar from Qwerty.